SilentNightSound/GI-Model-Importer/UsageInstructions.md

 And even if you do all the above and export it into Blender, 3Dmigoto will output the results in a format that cannot be ingested back in into the game.
 So you have to reverse the above process to split it back up into its parts.

 Anyway, I wrote scripts that handles most of this.
-You can just run the genshin_3dmigoto_collect.py script on a frame dump with just the main draw VB and it will find the and organize/format it correctly.
+You can just run the genshin_3dmigoto_collect.py script on a frame dump with just the main draw VB and it will find the related buffer files and organize/format them correctly.
 Likewise, running genshin_3dmigoto_generate on a 3Dmigoto export from Blender will split it into the correct buffer files and format the .ini file so everything loads properly.
 Take a look in those files if you are interested in the specifics of how this works.